E-Verify: Creating and Managing Cases

 IMPORTANT: Do not compare the photo displayed by E-Verify to the employee directly.
 The direct comparison between the document and the individual happens during Form I-9 completion, prior to using E-Verify.

 No, you may not use E-Verify to reverify any employee.
 E-Verify should only be used for new employees hired after the employer signs the memorandum of understanding (MOU).
 You should use Form I-9 and follow Form I-9 processes when reverifying employees.
-The Handbook for Employers: Instructions for Completing Form I-9 (M-274) contains additional information on reverification.
+The Handbook for Employers: Instructions for Completing Form I-9 (M-274) (PDF) contains additional information on reverification.

 No, E-Verify requires that List B documents be unexpired and contain a photograph.
 Because your employee presented an expired driver’s license along with a paper document that serves as a temporary license, you may complete Form I-9, but you must wait to create an E-Verify case until your employee presents his or her new unexpired driver’s license with a photograph.
 You must create an E-Verify case within three days from when the employee presents the actual driver’s license with a photograph for which the temporary license had been issued.
 If you are unable to create a case within three business days of hire, E-Verify will prompt you to enter the reason for the delay.
 When E-Verify asks for the reason why this case has not been submitted within three business days select: ‘Other’ and type “Awaiting actual document” in the field provided.